RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-02-24-Learning-And-Sharing.md

 ## Rambling

 Over the weekend, a fun thing happened on Twitter.
-Someone encouraged folks to post their first tech job.
+Someone encouraged folks to post about their first tech job.

 [![FirstTechJob](/images/learn/firsttechjob.png)](https://twitter.com/garethr/status/701099443857309696)

 It brought to mind two of my primary motivations: learning, and sharing.

-### FirstTechJob Rambling
+### FirstTechJob

 I lucked out.
 While I've always been enthusiastic about computing, when I first applied for a job in IT, my experience consisted of an unrelated undergrad degree (brains!), a co-op in risk and compliance (not very technical), and being a student in a networking and systems administration program at a local university.